sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Michael Lamoureux'': '''EasyBalls'''.
 A 2D animation of colliding balls, maybe with gravity, maybe with E&M if I can get the 3D in there.

  * ''Ryan Hoban'': '''Hyperbolic Geometry'''.
 Using sage to draw geometric structures in the Hyperbolic plane.

+ * ''Sébastien Labbé'': '''Combinatorics on words'''.
+1. Use colors and @interact of sage to study equations on words.
+2. Use jyscript and jython to create a java applet to illustrate Christoffel words.